-- Podbean: They are not the number one way to host your podcast but it ended up being my choice after I decided to move away from SoundCloud for the CEO Chat Podcast.
-I generally don’t like to use the most popular platforms so that’s one of the reasons I chose this.
+- Podbean: This is not the number one way to host your podcast but it ended up being my choice after I decided to move away from SoundCloud for the CEO Chat Podcast.
+I generally don't like to use the most popular platforms so that's one of the reasons I chose this.
 I felt it was an up and coming platform.
 They also have made it a point to sponsor local podcast events like DC Podfest.

-- Anchor.fm: The new podcast that I’m launching is using Anchor and I believe there are a lot of really good opportunities for Anchor because it ties in the podcast community like a social network and makes it very simple to create a podcast and publish it to the most popular platforms like Apple Podcast, Google Play, Stitcher, etc. Did I mention, it's free?
+- Anchor.fm: The new podcast that I'm launching is using Anchor and I believe there are a lot of really good opportunities for Anchor because it ties in the podcast community like a social network and makes it very simple to create a podcast and publish it to the most popular platforms like Apple Podcast, Spotify, Google Play, Stitcher, etc. Did I mention, it's free?
 There are some sacrifices namely you don't have access to the podcast directories.
 There are some posts about “not owning your content” but I honestly don't think that's the case.
 I'm also not a lawyer.
 They were recently purchased by Spotify.

 - Libsyn: This is the most popular way to host your podcast.
 I looked into it but the draw of the unlimited pricing with Podbean made me decide against it.
 Many of the most popular podcasters use this.

 - Blubrry: I was very close to using Blubrry because of it's WordPress plugin that integrated with the hosting.
 It would basically publish a post for you automatically when the podcast went live.
 Because it's their WordPress plugin it integrates better than with other hosting options.
 I decided against this too because I wanted something that was unlimited for a reasonable cost.